DouglasBagambe/DBMS-fyp/README.md

 # Driver Behavior Monitoring System - Setup Guide

 This document provides step-by-step instructions for setting up and running the Driver Behavior Monitoring System project on Kali Linux or any Debian-based system.
-This guide covers database setup, backend configuration, and frontend setup.
+This guide covers database setup, backend configuration and frontend setup.

 ## Prerequisites